 Thus, building knowledge-based AI ecosystem to accelerate operational data management and clinical development can enable site-less/virtual trials.

 NLP and ML can help analyze medical records to identify and select patients for clinical trials to accelerate 'right' patient recruitment to complete clinical trials faster.
 Predictive analytics can be used to monitor patient’s health and analyze patient’s behavior and to educate them on use of treatment, thereby improving medication adherence during trials.
-AI can be used for clinical endpoint detection by assessing potential impact of treatment on the disease by specific symptom/s by analyzing various forms of databases including speech samples, image data etc. Predictive analytics can be used to determine patient dropout risks, potential non-compliant patients and subsequent interventions needed.
+AI can be used for clinical endpoint detection by assessing potential impact of treatment on the disease by specific symptom/s by analyzing various forms of databases including speech samples, image data etc. Predictive analytics can be used to determine patient dropout risks, potential non-compliant patient and subsequent interventions needed.
 Chat bots can be used for patient engagement, personal coaching, also by sending automatic personalized messages and notifications to encourage them to continue participating in the trial.

 Pharmacovigilance /safety, product complaints

-NLP can automatically extract adverse events and product complaints data from various sources such as social media and publications to generate critical insights and to detect safety signals.
+NLP can automatically extract adverse event and product complaints data from various sources such as social media and publications to generate critical insights and to detect safety signals.
 AI can help simplify Adverse Events, product complaints process by replacing internal monitoring and tracking activities with intelligent risk management, signal detection, aggregate reporting and single case processing.
 ML can be used to automatically code Adverse Events, improving coding accuracy and speed.
 This will accelerate safety operations and provide higher quality data and improved compliance.
 This helps companies refocus time and resources on more strategic endeavors and improve patient safety.

 NLP, ML, and predictive analytics can improve efficiency, compliance and transparency for research sites and sponsors, by helping researchers monitor performance and risk indicators for audits, change controls, non-conformance and complaints.
 AI can automate identification of operational lapses, FDA findings, root causes, risks, reminders, schedulers, actions and validation, automated review and approval, reporting and detection of trends and patterns.
 This can significantly lower trial cost, time and risk to deliver milestones on time.